Sahiladevi/health_track/README.md

 #### 3. Running the Scripts for data loading, cleaning and wrangling

 To bring it all together, I used a Jupyter Notebook called data_ingestion_and_cleaning.ipynb.
-Think of this notebook as the “master controller” — it runs all the scripts in the correct order:
+Think of this notebook as the “master controller”, it runs all the scripts in the correct order:

 - Loads all the raw datasets with the required fields and save it in a folder "data/interim".

 - Cleans each dataset (e.g., diet, exercise, sleep, etc.) and save it in a folder "data/clean".

-- I added new columns to these clean datasets—like grouped income levels, physical activity categories, and other meaningful metrics.
+- I added new columns to these clean datasets like grouped income levels, physical activity categories, and other meaningful metrics.
 This gave me the processed data (to make the data more useful) and save it in a folder "data/processed".

 - I also merged a few of the food and diet-related files and used them to calculate a **Healthy Eating Index (HEI)** score, which gives insight into how balanced a person’s diet is.
 That final score was saved too for further analysis and saved this data in a folder "data/processed".